Vegetable-SYC/fnk0073-docs/docs/source/fnk0073/codes/C/2_Button_&_LED.rst

 Debounce for Push Button
 ===================================

 The moment when a push button switch is pressed, it will not change from one state to another state immediately.
 Due to tiny mechanical vibrations, there will be a short period of continuous buffeting before it completely reaches another state too fast for humans to detect but not for computer microcontrollers.
 The same is true when the push button switch is released.
-This unwanted phenomenon is known as “bounce”.
+This unwanted phenomenon is known as "bounce".

 .. image:: ../_static/imgs/2_Button_&_LED/Chapter02_08.png
     :align: center